 Keith Pro – Founder of Indie Band Guru

 ‘He has loved music more than anything since he was a baby’, says his mother.
-She says ‘Keith used to demand that she put on the Pink Floyd Dark Side of The Moon album while he lay on the shag carpet and stare at the ceiling.’
+She says ‘Keith used to demand that she put on the Pink Floyd’s Dark Side of The Moon album while he lay on the shag carpet and stare at the ceiling.’

 Jumping in and out of bands starting at age 16, Keith never really found his true calling in front of the microphone.
 At that point he started managing a friend’s band, handling all the behind the scenes work in making the band a success.
-Never being satisfied, Keith started a fanzine to find more great music and reviewed 100’s of band’s demos, offering them straight-forward tips on how to get to the next level in their careers.
+Never being satisfied, Keith started a fanzine to find more great music and reviewed 100’s of band’s demos, offering them straightforward tips on how to get to the next level in their careers.
 A few bands really struck and he was signed on to be a promoter for them eventually turning it into a full-time booking agency working for a few bands and becoming the sole booking agent for a few venues in New York City.

 To expand his knowledge Keith then attended the Berklee College of Music and earned a degree in Music Business.
 This led to a position at a music marketing firm in Manhattan to continue learning about the business side of music.
 Trying to take it to the next level an indie record label/management company was formed to help bands achieve success in the drastically changing music industry.
-There were some ups and downs and more lessons were learn.
+There were some ups and downs and more lessons were learned.
 Today the dream continues at Indie Band Guru, staying busy in music and helping guide musicians to the promised land of a successful career in music.

-Darius McGrew – Contributor – Crowdfunding Specialist
+Darius McGrew – Contributor

 Darius is a young, inspired writer who really brings an all-new sense of life to Indiebandguru.
 Currently an English major at Florida State University, he’s constantly working to polish his writing and communication skills and hopes to one day combine those skills to change the world.

 Growing up, his taste in music was overwhelmingly rap influenced.
-He spent most of his time jamming and reciting lyrics from artists like Lil Wayne, Kanye West, Common, Childish Gambino and J Cole.
-As he grew and matured however, so did his taste in music.
-These days Darius is an avid fan of electric-blues, acoustic-folk and, when done correctly, roots and psychedelic rock.
+He spent most of his time jamming and reciting lyrics from artists like Lil Wayne, Kanye West, Common, Childish Gambino, and J Cole.
+As he grew and matured, however, so did his taste in music.
+These days Darius is an avid fan of electric-blues, acoustic-folk and when done correctly, roots and psychedelic rock.